-Juniper Green Cosmic Private Limited is a private Company domiciled in India and is incorporated under the provisions of the Companies Act, 2013.
+Juniper Green Beam Private Limited is a private Company domiciled in India and is incorporated under the provisions of the Companies Act, 2013.
 The Company is subsidiary of Juniper Green Energy Private Limited.
 The registered office of the Company is located at F-9, First Floor, Manish Plaza 1, Plot No. 7, MLU, Sector 10, Dwarka, New Delhi-110075.

-The Company was incorporated on August 25, 2021.
-Therefore, financial statements of the company are prepared for the period commencing from August 25, 2021 to March 31, 2022.
-Previous year figures have not been given as it is the first-year financials of the company.

-The financial statements were authorized for issue in accordance with the resolution of the Board of Directors dated August 29, 2022.
+The Company was incorporated on August 17, 2021.
+The financial statements of the company are prepared for the year commencing from April 01, 2022 to March 31, 2023.
+The financial statements were authorized for issue in accordance with the resolution of the Board of Directors dated September 06, 2023.